thinkb4/rule-based-engine-demo-with-angular/README.md

 - **FSM:** Prefer when the domain is a strict lifecycle with mutually exclusive states and event-driven transitions.
 - **Runtime UI selection:** The same decision mechanism that builds the VM can also pick **which component to render**.

+## TL;DR

+**FSM enforces sequence; rules express policy.**

+An FSM defines the legal order of events: from each state, only certain transitions are allowed.
+It prevents illegal jumps (e.g., you can’t “fail” unless you’re running) and makes the lifecycle deterministic.

+**Rules** sit on top of that sequence: given the current state and facts (type, role, flags), they decide what to show or do—headers, CTAs, or which component to render.

+**Think: FSM = guard rails; Rules = signage.**

 ## Extending This Demo

 - Add new job types or states and update the rules (Views 2–3) or transitions (View 4).